Roberto Dipiazza: Career

 His working career started as a large-scale retail manager before setting up his own business enterprise in Trieste's province.
 His political debut happened in December 1996 when he was elected Mayor of Muggia as the leader of a centre-right coalition.
 His administration claimed to have renovated the old town and to have revived tourism thanks mainly to the new Porto S. Rocco, considered one of the most highly rated yacht clubs in the northern Adriatic Sea, built with international entrepreneurs' support.
-He claimed also to have succeeded in improving cross border relations between Italy and Slovenia thanks to the setting up of new business relations between Italian and Slovene multi-utility (gas, water, electricity) companies.
-In 2000 he was named commendatore (an official title awarded for services given to the Republic of Italy) by President Carlo Azeglio Ciampi.
+He also claimed to have succeeded in improving cross-border relations between Italy and Slovenia thanks to the setting up of new business relations between Italian and Slovene multi-utility (gas, water, electricity) companies.
+In 2000, he was named commendatore (an official title awarded for services given to the Republic of Italy) by President Carlo Azeglio Ciampi.

 In May 2001, he was elected Mayor of Trieste with the support of a centre right coalition for a first term.
 His political program focused on a new role for the city of Trieste linked to the eastern expansion of the European Union, the trade development of the port, the reorganization of the so-called porto vecchio, and the strengthening of the links between the city and its international institutes of advanced studies and applied research.
-During his first term (2001–2006) as Mayor of Trieste, the merger between Acegas (Trieste) and Aps (Padua) created the biggest multi-utility listed in the stock exchange in the north east of Italy.
+During his first term (2001–2006) as Mayor of Trieste, the merger between Acegas (Trieste) and Aps (Padua) created the biggest multi-utility listed on the stock exchange in the north east of Italy.
 In 2004, the Italian financial newspaper Il Sole 24 Ore rated Trieste as the best city in Italy for urban quality of life and services.
 He also supported sports activities and became president of the second division basketball team Pallacanestro Trieste 2004.
-In the same year (2004) he was named "grande ufficiale" (another official title awarded for services given to the Republic of Italy) by Carlo Azeglio Ciampi (President in 1999–2006).
+In the same year (2004), he was named "grande ufficiale" (another official title awarded for services given to the Republic of Italy) by Carlo Azeglio Ciampi (President in 1999–2006).